nuthanc/react/streams/client/README.md

 * Internally, gapi uses inheritance
 * So we'll use listen in then chain
 * Add onAuthChange as an arrow function so that it's context is bound to the component

+### Displaying Sign In and Sign Out Buttons
+* Words to Buttons in renderAuthButton